 Union College is an equal opportunity employer and strongly committed to student and workforce diversity.
 Increasing diversity on campus is a critical priority for Union College, one that is integral to our mission of preparing students for a globally interconnected world.
 We strongly encourage applications from members of traditionally underrepresented groups.
 We value and are committed to a host of diverse populations and cultures including, but not limited to, those based on race, religion, disability, ethnicity, sexual orientation, gender, gender identity, national origin, and veteran status.
 Our goal is not only to increase diversity but also to support a diverse environment in which people from varied backgrounds can succeed and thrive.
 We expect all faculty members to contribute to a thriving, diverse, and inclusive learning community, while promoting a sense of belonging among students, other faculty, and staff colleagues.

 All candidates must have a Ph.D. degree (or equivalent) in a geoscience-related field.
 Successful candidates will demonstrate the potential to develop an independent research program, as evidenced by scholarship and productivity during graduate and/or postdoctoral activities.
 Preference will also be given to those who have a demonstrated interest in undergraduate research and teaching.
 Successful candidates will detail an interest, understanding, and commitment to advancing diversity, equity and inclusion – with preference for a demonstrated ability to contribute to inclusion of groups that are underrepresented in the geosciences through education, research, and/or service.
-This position is conditional on budget.

 Note: All new hires of Union College are subject to a thorough education, work experience, and criminal history background check.